 Safety is key.
 In today’s climate, we offer various options for homeowners.
 We start by talking over the phone and with owner approval, we go look at the home.
 Whether it is an exterior or interior project, we follow all safety guidelines, such as wearing masks, gloves, and keeping at least six feet apart.
 During construction, we follow the same guidelines, plus we have portable wash stations at job sites and we are checking temperatures to be sure no one is sick before entering a home.
 Protecting everyone is our top priority.
 We also have the option of conducting virtual meetings with homeowners, enabling them to share photos of their house and discuss work they want done.
 For each individual situation, we evaluate what the safest, healthiest, and best practices are for everyone involved.

-5 Where do home improvement services end and design/build service begin?
+5 Where do home improvement services end and design/build services begin?

 6 What else do you want readers to know about Wilderworks?